Key Takeaways

 The duty to drive safely rests with every motorist.
 A driver who fails to yield, runs a red light, or rear-ends you in stopped traffic cannot escape liability simply because the intersection is known to be busy.
 In fact, the well-documented dangers of these intersections can actually strengthen your case: if everyone knows this corridor is dangerous, the at-fault driver should have exercised greater caution, not less.

 If you're involved in a crash at a high-traffic Moore intersection, the first 72 hours are critical.
 Getting medical attention promptly protects both your health and your legal claim.
-Insurance companies routinely argue that delayed treatment means the injuries aren't real, even though delayed symptoms from whiplash and soft tissue damage are extremely well-documented in the medical literature.
+Insurance companies often argue that delayed treatment means the injuries are unrelated, even when delayed symptoms from whiplash and soft tissue damage are medically plausible.
 Understanding how your case value is determined — including factors like medical expenses, lost wages, and the severity and permanence of your injuries — helps you set realistic expectations and avoid accepting a lowball offer out of frustration.

 Why You Need a Local Attorney for Moore Intersection Cases